Prenuptial Agreements: Is It REALLY Important or Just a Show?

 Prenuptial agreements can also help navigate divorce laws specific to each state, addressing issues arising from community property or non-community property statutes.

-Prenups do not influence child custody or support arrangements, which are determined through divorce proceedings and court decisions.
+Prenups do not influence child custody or support arrangements.
+The divorce proceedings and court decisions are what determine them.
 They solely pertain to personal property and financial assets.

 In cases where a prenup oversteps legal boundaries, a judge may disregard specific clauses while focusing on allowable provisions.